Akinyemi91/Contact-Centre-Project/README.md

 The files were then converted to csv formats before importing them to jupyter notebook and merged to one dataset.

-Data wrangling and cleaning activities were carrieb out before creating an interactive Dashboard on Tableau
+Data wrangling and cleaning activities were carried out before creating an interactive Dashboard on Tableau